-6. Arrive in South Korea
+Step 6.
+Arrive in South Korea

 Once you get to South Korea, you’ll need to apply for an Alien Registration Card if you’re planning to stay for over 90 days.
-You’ll have to complete this crucial step at the Immigration Office in South Korea within 90 days from your arrival.
+You’ll have to complete this crucial step at the Immigration Office in South Korea within 90 days of your arrival.
 Additionally, the Immigration Office allows you to apply for a student visa extension if your current student visa does not cover your entire study duration.